gm-stack/radioconsole/README.md

 For each, there is a button to check the `status` of the service (appearing in the terminal view at the bottom), and to start/stop the service.

-A status icon shows the number of services that are running (out of the listed of services), and a number of services in the errored state.
+A status icon (leftmost) shows the number of services that are running (out of the listed of services), and a number of services in the errored state.

 The following warnings show on the status icon: